NateM135/cutie-hack-2020/README.md

 #### Non-Command Features

  - Advanced curse world filter.
-Zoob will remind you about his Christian values whenever a naughty, naughty curse word is said in his chatroom.
+Mark will remind you about his Christian values whenever a naughty, naughty curse word is said in his chatroom.

 #### Commands